NordicPlayground/TechDocs-style-guide/docs/README.md

   source NewVenvName/bin/activate
   ```

-### Step 4: Set up the framework inside the Python Virtual Environment
+### Step 4: Set up the framework inside the python virtual environment
 You will need `pip` to install both MkDocs and Material.

 1. Run `pip install mkdocs` to install MkDocs on your machine.
 1. Run `pip install mkdocs-material` to install the Material theme.
 2. Run `pip install mkdocs-macros-plugin` to install the Macros plugin.

-### Step 5: Deactivate the Virtual Environment
+### Step 5: Deactivate the virtual environment
 To deactivate the Virtual Environment, run:

 ```bash